-RealtyBizNews.com: As a Real Estate Instructor, what are some the things you specialize in?
+RealtyBizNews.com: As a Real Estate Instructor, what are some of the things you specialize in?

-ML: I’m a subject matter expert on foreclosures, short sales, technology and social media, and then I am a full time instructor in the State of Illinois, dealing with license law, pre-licensing, that sort of thing.
+ML: I’m a subject matter expert on foreclosures, short sales, technology, and social media, and then I am a full-time instructor in the State of Illinois, dealing with license law, pre-licensing, and that sort of thing.

 RealtyBizNews.com: So is your experience more on the investor side or the retail side of the business?

 ML: Oh, I would say it’s more on the retail side, but I have a lot of investor experience.
 I was an investor, as well, so I’ve done quite a few purchase rehab deals myself.

 RealtyBizNews.com: With the housing crisis being a daily topic, what advice would you give those who are facing foreclosure?

 ML: The first thing I would tell them is to talk to their lenders because their lender likely has special programs, which may be able to help them.
 Even though the government has the home affordable foreclosure alternatives program and the principal reduction program for mortgages, a lot of lenders have developed their own programs.
 The guidelines are a little different than the federal guidelines, so homeowners facing foreclosure will need to investigate what their options are with their lenders.
 They should sit down with their own certified home finance counsel or if they want to keep the property to see if a modification is an option.